 Here are a few things Meg likes to have on hand at all times as staples in her gluten-free pantry, plus a few budget saving tips and a recipe you have got to try:

 - Shop in the bulk section to cut down on costs for things like beans, rice and nuts.

 - Make your own vegetable broth.
 "I started making my own vegetable broth at home this past year in the slow cooker and it reduced my cost from a little over $4 a quart to around $1.75," says Meg.

 - Join a CSA.
 "I use a CSA for farm fresh eggs, organic veggies and fruits; they always send way more produce for $25 a week than I could ever get in the grocery store," Meg notes.

 Meg is known for her amazing falafel, so you can imagine my excitement when she cooked up a batch during my visit!
 They were incredible.
 Crunchy on the outside and soft on the inside.
 I could have eaten the whole batch myself.
 This recipe is a take on the original that she served up while I was in town.
 It uses protein-rich black beans in lieu of the traditional garbanzo beans and boasts a kind of Southwestern vibe.

 Meg's amazing black bean falafel

 Meg recommends eating these falafel in grilled tortillas with roasted tomatillo salsa, or ditching the tortillas altogether and dunking them straight in a batch of guacamole!
 Or, if you are a traditionalist you can dunk them into some hummus or tangy tzatziki!
 Whichever way you go, you can't go wrong.
 It's a versatile dish that is likely to please both vegetarians and meat-eaters alike.

-(Image credits: Gina Biancaniello; Meg van der Kruik)
+(Image credits: Gina Eykemans; Meg van der Kruik)